-Travel plans for coming months
+Travel plans for autumn 2018

 After Paris we’ll fly with our travel partner airBaltic back to our temporary home base Riga, and continue from there to Minsk in Belarus!
 New city and totally new country, so we are eager to explore it!
 We only have five days though, so not enough time to see more than the capital and surroundings.

 Did you know by the way, that the visa-free stay in Belarus (for travelers from 80 countries) has just recently been extended from 5 to 30 days?
 We weren’t aware of this when planning this visit, and can’t really extend our stay, since we want to get to Georgia before it will get too cold to hike in the mountains!